jpfree/Kahuna/README.md

 User level (as well as wiring) instructions can be found [here for px4](https://docs.px4.io/en/telemetry/esp8266_wifi_module.html) and [here for ArduPilot](http://ardupilot.org/copter/docs/common-esp8266-telemetry.html)

-* Resetting to Defaults: In case you change the parameters and get locked out of the module, all the parameters can be reset by bringing the GPIO02 pin low (Connect GPIO02 pin to GND pin).
+* Resetting to Defaults: Parameters can be reset to default by jumping J2 in the first 5 seconds after powering the Kahuna.

 ### MavLink Protocol